CLI

 For other commands please see help using --help arg, e.g. ./node_modules/.bin/electron-builder install-app-deps --help

-Since Node.js 8 npx is bundled, so, you can simply use npx electron-builder.
+npx is bundled with Node.js, so you can simply use npx electron-builder.

-Prepend npx to sample commands below if you run it from Terminal and not from package.json scripts.
+Prepend npx to sample commands below if you run them from Terminal and not from package.json scripts.

 electron-builder -mwl